California mandate: Commercial trucks go electric starting in 2024, all-EV by 2045

 California has made significant progress in reducing emissions with a zero-emission vehicle mandate for passenger cars, which requires the largest-volume automakers to sell battery-electric or hydrogen fuel-cell vehicles.
 Now the Golden State aims to tackle commercial trucks.

-Adopted Thursday, the Advanced Clean Truck regulation requires manufacturers to start selling electric vehicles in 2024, and to sell only electric vehicles in California by 2045.
+Adopted Thursday, the Advanced Clean Truck regulation requires manufacturers of commercial vehicles to start selling electric trucks in 2024, and to sell only electric trucks in California by 2045.
 The California Air Resources Board (CARB) claims this is the first rule of its kind in the world, and that it will lower related premature deaths by 1,000.

 Trucks are the largest single source of vehicular air pollution, CARB said in a press release Thursday.
 They account for 70% of pollution and 80% of diesel soot, despite numbering only 2 million of the roughly 30 million vehicles registered in California, the agency said.